davidkingsman/split-flap/README.md

 | 0000 | 0001 | 0010 | 0011 | 0100 | 0101 | 0110 | 0111 | 1000 | 1001 |

 #### ESP01
-To upload the sketch to the esp01 you need to install a few things to you arduino IDE.
+To upload the sketch to the ESP01 you need to install a few things to your arduino IDE.

-- Install the esp8266 to you IDE https://randomnerdtutorials.com/how-to-install-esp8266-board-arduino-ide/
+- Install the esp8266 to your Arduino IDE https://randomnerdtutorials.com/how-to-install-esp8266-board-arduino-ide/
 - Install the SPIFFS plugin to use the file system of the ESP01 https://randomnerdtutorials.com/install-esp8266-filesystem-uploader-arduino-ide/
 - Install the following libraries:
 	- ESPAsyncWebServer https://github.com/me-no-dev/ESPAsyncWebServer/archive/master.zip